ice-blockchain/tonweb/src/contract/lockup/README.md

 * Public key of the funder who is capable of adding locked and restricted coins.
 * Whitelisted addresses where restricted coins can be sent.

-In tonweb, the wallet is instantiated with the following JSON
+In ionweb, the wallet is instantiated with the following JSON

 ```
 {